roncampbell/IRE2017/Introduction to R.md

 4          MORT_30_HF 11.613725 ...

-The aggregate() function lets us compare two or more variables.
+We use the aggregate() function to combine and compare.
 We begin with a continuous variable (Score), separated by a tilde from a categorical variable (MeasureID), followed by the data frame, and then the function, in this case the mean.
 In English we want to know the mean Score for each Measure ID.
 Other functions we could use include median, sum (not relevant here) and length (R-speak for count).

-The scores, by the way, are not death rates; they are "risk-standardized mortality rates" that make possible comparisons among very different hospitals.
+The scores, by the way, are not death rates; they are "risk-standardized mortality rates", which make possible comparisons among very different hospitals.
 Bottom line: the lower, the better.

 Next we'll zero in on heart attack deaths.
 To do that, we'll take a subset of the data.
-We'll need to grab every case where the MeasureID is MORT_30_AMI.
+We'll grab every case where the MeasureID is MORT_30_AMI.
 But we also want to eliminate hospitals where a footnote indicates there are no results or too few results.

 > AZ_AMI <- subset(AZ_readmit, MeasureID=="MORT_30_AMI" & Footnote=="")

-Again let's dissect the command: We assign the new file (AZ_AMI), call the subset() command, the file we want to subset (AZ_readmit) and then name the columns we want to use; we want everything in AZ_readmit where the MeasureID is "MORT_30_AMI" and where the Footnote is empty.
+Again let's dissect the command: We call the subset() command, the file we want to subset (AZ_readmit) and then name the columns we want to use; we want everything in AZ_readmit where the MeasureID is "MORT_30_AMI" and where the Footnote is empty.
+We assign all of this to a new data frame called AZ_AMI.

 There had been 1,134 rows in our original data frame, and in the frequency table above we had 81 rows for MORT_30_AMI.
-But after eliminating hospitals with footnotes we wind up with just 45 hospitals in our new data frame.
+But after eliminating hospitals with footnotes we wind up with just 45 hospitals in the new data frame AZ_AMI.

-Now let's take a close look:
+Let's take a close look:

 > summary(AZ_AMI$Score)